 Chateau le Puy, Patrick et Christophe Bonnefond, Marc Hebrart, Domaine Henri Jouan

-I’d argue that the region of Bordeaux has the most intriguing and politically complex history of any french wine producing region with, perhaps, the exception of Alsace.
-It has been ruled-over by a dizzying number of foreign powers including but not limited to the Celts, Romans, British (to this day, you might be surpised by the number of english surnames to be found in the region), Arab Invaders, Germans and to some extent, financially at least, the Dutch.
+I’d argue that the region of Bordeaux has the most intriguing and politically complex history of any french wine-producing region with, perhaps, the exception of Alsace.
+It has been ruled over by a dizzying number of foreign powers including but not limited to the Celts, Romans, British (to this day, you might be surprised by the number of English surnames to be found in the region), Arab Invaders, Germans and to some extent, financially at least, the Dutch.

 Syrah from the Rhone has an interesting history and it is not a coincidence that this wine follows the Bordeaux above.
 Throughout the 19th century, it was common for wines (typically Syrah from the Northern Rhone and later, wines from Algeria) to be blended into both Burgundies and Bordeaux to enhance the structure and color of the final product.
-This history is no secret however.
-The highly acclaimed Chateau Palmer releases, on occassion, a cuvee named “XIX Century” which makes an homage to this era and includes approximately 15% Syrah from the Rhone into it’s Bordeaux blend.
+This history is no secret, however.
+The highly acclaimed Chateau Palmer releases, on occasion, a Cuvee named “XIX Century” which makes an homage to this era and includes approximately 15% Syrah from the Rhone into it’s Bordeaux blend.

 It’ll be interesting to see how much Champagne is spilled in Paris should Sunday’s World Cup Final go in the direction of the French.
 If not, expect to hear a lot about Croatian wines next week.

 Cheers, and thank you for reading, hope to see you around the shop soon,